At Penance, our female clients outnumber our male clients almost 3-to-1.

 And if you asked each woman what she gets from training in our gym, you would get a lot of answers that also have a common theme running through them.

 There are 4 major problems that we solve – time, direction, inclusion, and independence.
 These are not small problems.
 Women come to us listing these problems as the barriers preventing them from reaching their goals.

-If these women sound a little bit like you, send us a message or click that “Free Intro” button.
+If these women sound a little bit like you, send us a message.
 Tell us what you’ve been struggling with and what goals you’re trying to achieve.
 We’d love to help you get there.